IllustratedMan-code/SeniorProject/README.md

 To that end, this project will include international language features, a mouse-focused user interface, and will take into account color-blind users.
 ## User Interface Specification
+Accessibility was a main focus for the UI, we wanted non-gamers to be able to quickly understand how to play the game.
+To that end, most of our games are drag and drop, or relate to the mouse in some way.
+There is no keyboard movment to avoid confusion.
+You can read more about our design decisions in the [Project Constraints](https://github.com/quaternary-game/quaternary/issues?q=is%3Aissue).
+Also, feel free to read the high level summary for more details about the visual style.

 ## Test Plan and Results
 [Test Plan Issue Link](https://github.com/quaternary-game/class-work/issues/16)